-Evidence-based insights to shift the norms, values and behaviours that create and sustain the social and cultural bedrock in which everyday forms of gender-based and diversity related violence, harassment and discrimination are rooted.
+Evidence-based insights to shift norms, values , practices, and behaviours that create and sustain everyday forms of inequality, social injustice and rights-based exclusions.

-Informing and evaluating public, private, and civil society sector policies, strategies, and programmes aimed at substantive change.
+Informing and evaluating public, private, and civil society sector policies, strategies, and programmes aimed at transformative change.

 Nomthunzi Mashalaba: 6 Moments of a Life Referenced

-Putting decision-makers in touch with insider perspectives and meanings that algorithms and big data can neither see nor understand.
+Putting decision-makers in touch with local voices, perspectives, and lived realties that algorithms and big data can neither hear, see, nor understand.

 Research focus areas